 Wythenshawe is in the top 20% of deprived areas in England and the number of children that receive pupil premium is almost double the national figures.
 With this in mind, our Art curriculum has been developed and designed to tackle the effects of deprivation whilst equipping all children with the knowledge, skills and cultural capital they need in all areas of their life.

+Intent

+The curriculum that we teach has been planned to develop the five key skills for life of:

+Problem solving (not giving up, finding solutions)

+Teamwork (develop collaboration skills, positive critiquing)

+Self-management (initiative, organisation, accountability)

+Self-belief (confidence, resilience, positive attitude), the most important aspect of self-belief is that the children are encouraged to ‘have a go’ and experiment their ideas

+Communication (verbal skills)

 Cultural capital is the accumulation of knowledge, behaviour and skills which children can draw upon which demonstrates their cultural awareness, knowledge and competence.
 These are key ingredients which children will use later in life to be successful in society, their future careers and the wider world.

-The p.
-Our Art curriculum engages, inspires and challenges children to develop a love of the arts, to increase their self-confidence, creativity and sense of achievement. a range (please see Appendix 1)Children learn about the elements of Art, art vocabulary and develop an appreciation and understanding of a wide range of art from different traditions, periods of history and from a vast variety of great artists & designers. .
+The purpose of studying Art, craft and design embodies some of the highest forms of human creativity.
+Our Art curriculum engages, inspires and challenges children to develop a love of the arts, to increase their self-confidence, creativity and sense of achievement.
+We have planned a curriculum that helps each child develop and trial these skills whilst broadening their understanding of a range different artists and the influence of these artists through history and contemporary society (please see Appendix 1).
+Children learn about the elements of Art, art vocabulary and develop an appreciation and understanding of a wide range of art from different traditions, periods of history and from a vast variety of great artists & designers.
+We want our children to be inspired and confident to experiment with colour, shape and form; to become proficient in applying these skills, and communicating their abilities in various mediums.
 Our curriculum (see Appendix 2) incorporates the National Curriculum requirements to ensure all aspects, knowledge and skills of Art are being taught across all year groups.
 From Early Years Foundation Stage up to the end of Key Stage 2, the children are taught specific knowledge and skills that they build upon as they journey through school; they are given opportunities to develop their ability to explore, create, improvise, present and evaluate their ideas and work in Art.

 Throughout the study of Art and design, the children will learn and understand the contribution that both artists and art have made to society and culture throughout history.
 Through our careful choice of artists, we will prepare the children to look within themselves and ask questions, create enquiring minds and give them real choices to respond to their own feelings, ideas and interests.
 It will enable them to self-discover and learn as they have control over the subject matter, medium and approach to their work.